MileHacker Logo

 Strategic Location

-The city's location places it at a past crossroads.
-It sits along what was once the Camino Real de Tierra Adentro, a historic trade route connecting Mexico City to Santa Fe, The Land of enchantment.
-This positioning influenced its development as a nexus for commerce, mining, and culture.
+The city's location places it at a historical crossroads.
+It sits along what was once the Camino Real de Tierra Adentro, a historic trade route connecting Mexico City to Santa Fe, New Mexico.
+This positioning influenced its development as a focal point for commerce, mining, and culture.

 Altitude Considerations